What We Offer

 A Brief Overview of Stepped Care 2.0

-This course provides a very brief introduction to the SC2.0 model, principles, and core components.
-It takes approximately 45 minutes to complete.
+This course provides a brief introduction to the SC2.0 model, principles, and core components.
+It takes approximately 1 hour to complete.
+Learn more.

 Introduction to Stepped Care 2.0